Zymoclassic/Zymoclassic/README.md

-- ❓ Ask me about anything related to MERN stack, Django, Frontend Development, Backend Development and related technologies
+- ❓ Ask me about anything related to JavaScript, Python, MERN stack, Django, Frontend Development, Backend Development and related technologies

 - ⚡ Fun fact: Do you know that the term "bug" in computer programming originated in 1947 when a moth caused a malfunction in the Mark II computer at Harvard University.
 Engineers literally removed the moth from the hardware, coining the term "debugging" for fixing code errors.